cyanea-bt/Yakuza3Patches/README.md

 on PS3, there's a pretty good chance that it is messed up in Y3R.
 That is why Heat drain starts after about
 half the time it takes on PS3 and also why the drain rate is twice of what it is on PS3.

-An earlier version of my patch tried to fix these issues by limiting the function, that is responsible for
+An earlier version of my patch tried to fix these issues by limiting the function, that is responsible for most of
-most of them, to 30 updates a second.
-This worked well enough as far as the drain rate goes but it certainly
+them, to 30 updates a second.
+This worked well enough as far as the drain rate goes but it wasn't without issues.
-wasn't without issues.
-What I didn't know at the time was that there are several sources of Heat gain/drain
+What I didn't know at the time was that there are several sources of Heat gain/drain that are only "active" for a
-that are only "active" for a single frame.
-E.g. if the player hit the enemy on a frame where the Heat function
+single frame.
+E.g. if the player hit the enemy on a frame where the Heat function was skipped by my patch, the
-was skipped by my patch, the corresponding Heat update wouldn't happen and the player wouldn't gain
+corresponding Heat update wouldn't happen and the player wouldn't gain any Heat for that hit.
+This goes both
-any Heat for that hit.
-This goes both ways btw - if the enemy hit the player on a skipped frame the player
+ways btw - if the enemy hit the player on a skipped frame the player wouldn't lose any Heat for being hit.
+So at
-wouldn't lose any Heat for being hit.
+least it was "fair" I guess but certainly not accurate to the PS3 version.

 There really wasn't a good way to fix these issues while limiting the Heat updates to 30 times per second.
 In the end I decided to rewrite my patch from scratch in order to fix all the 60 fps related flaws in Y3R's